jwtk/jjwt/README.md

 KeyPair keyPair = SignatureAlgorithms.RS256.keyPairBuilder().build(); //or RS384, RS512, PS256, PS384, PS512, ES256, ES384, ES512
 ```

-The `keyPair` instance returned is a `io.jsonwebtoken.security.KeyPair`, which is essentially the same thing
-as the JDK's `java.security.KeyPair` class, except it provides generics type-safety, for example,
-`KeyPair<ECPublicKey, ECPrivateKey>` or `KeyPair<RSAPublicKey, RSAPrivateKey>`.
-If you want to convert this type-safe
-instance to the standard JDK type-erased instance, just call `keyPair.toJdkKeyPair()` and you'll get a
-`java.security.KeyPair` as expected.

 Once you've generated a `KeyPair`, you can use the private key (`keyPair.getPrivate()`) to create a JWS and the
 public key (`keyPair.getPublic()`) to parse/verify a JWS.